ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 Following the exercise's question, let assume the sphere surface to be separated by a circle $C_{[p,P]}$ into the parts $H_{p}$ and $H_{P}$.
 Let also assume that portions of any path contained in $H_{p}$ is run across at velocity $c_{p}$ while those contained in $H_{P}$ is run across at velocity $c_{P}$.
 Clearly the circle $C_{[p,P]}$ has a role in the problem analogous to the one played by the air-water interface (a straight line) in the derivation of Snell's law.
-Let now consider the (infinite) maximum length circles passing through the points $p$ and $P$ (*poles*) associated with the circle.
+Let now consider the (infinite) maximum length circles (*meridians*) passing through the points $p$ and $P$ (*poles*) associated with the circle.
 Before tackling a general solution let us mention a special case:
-In case the starting and arrival points of a path lie on the same that in which
+In case the starting and arrival points of a path lie on the same meridian, the shortest of the two semeridian at in which

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4ODk5NDI3Nyw1NzEzMjEwOCwxMzY0OT
+eyJoaXN0b3J5IjpbLTMwOTM3NjYwNSw1NzEzMjEwOCwxMzY0OT
 A3MzQ3LDE2Mzg3NzE1MjcsLTg1MzkyMDU1MV19
 -->